abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/managing-cloud-solutions.md

 Sometimes the instance template that the group is based on might need to be changed.
 Some reasons you might want to do this include the following.
 Upgrading the operating system of your instances,

+conducting A/B or canary testing of capability upgrades, changing the disk type or attach disks attached to your instances.
+Once you do update the template, you need to ensure the change is propagated